dorna-robotics/education/Chapter 07 - Vision Basics/README.md

 #### **Output Format**
 The options given to you in this section are all about formatting the output results of the detection.
-- Max detections per run: Limits the number of detection results the algorithm returns.
+- Max detections per run: Limits the number of detection results the algorithm returns, the default value for this parameter is 1.
-- Shuffle return data: The algorithm randomly shuffles the list of the detected instances each time it gets executed.
+- Shuffle return data: The algorithm randomly shuffles the list of the detected instances each time it gets executed (obviously works when Max detection parameter is larger than 1).
-- Save the annotated image: Saving the annotated image may help for checking and debugging the detection algorithm later on when the algorithm is being used in the Python API.
+- Save the annotated image: Saving the annotated image may be helpful for debugging the detection algorithm via the Python API.
+But it should be turned off by default because a lot of image files will occupy your system's memory.
+This method can also be used for collecting data for the machine learning tasks which you'll learn about shortly.

 <div style="border: 1px solid black; padding: 10px; background-color: #f0f0f0;">
 <h3 style="margin-top: 0;">Exercise</h3>